raian621/discode/README.md

 you want I guess.

-Once DisCode's database is spun up for the first time and you have set the (relevant environment variables for connecting to the database)[#environment-variables], you can apply DisCode's database migrations by running
+Once DisCode's database is spun up for the first time and you have set the relevant [environment variables](#environment-variables) for connecting to the database, you can apply DisCode's database migrations by running

 ```sh